-While SEO is incredibly important and something to implement into your online marketing efforts, you may be making some SEO over-optimization mistakes if you’re not careful.
-Even if your intentions are good, Google’s algorithms are prone to penalizing some sites and you may find yourself in “time out.”
+While SEO is incredibly important and something to implement into your online marketing efforts, it’s easy to make SEO over-optimization mistakes if you’re not careful.
+Even if your intentions are good, Google’s algorithms are prone to penalizing some sites and you may find yourself in “time out” if they think you’re trying to game their system.
 Here are some common mistakes to avoid.

 Excessive Homepage Links

 When it comes to backlinks, it’s important that they look natural.
 One problem that we see is Webmasters focusing solely on building homepage links and forgetting about other pages.
 If you have over 500 links pointing to your homepage and only a handful to other pages on your website, it’s probably going to be a red flag to Google and you may get penalized.
 For this reason, you should strive for more balance.
 Be sure your link profile contains references to other pages on your site.
 This looks more organic and is likely to improve your rankings.
 To do this requires quality content that worthy of other websites to point to.